-As with all areas of life, love and acceptance of “what is” is crucially important for our mental well-being.
-In other words, if it’s not within your control, let it go and accept it.
+As with all areas of life, love and acceptance of “what is” is crucial for our mental well-being.
+In other words, if it’s not within your control, accept it and let it go.
 Our curls have been begging us to let go of the fact that one area that has a completely different curl pattern than the rest of our head.
-We say that you should accept it and work with it!
 We can’t just love 75% of our natural curls and then have dislike the last 25%.
 Loving what we have will make it easier for us to find ways to understand, and then work with our hair.

 To diffuse or not to diffuse, that is the question

 Okay, so Shakespeare knew nothing about curly hair style management!
 But thankfully, we do, and there are benefits to air drying, as well as diffusing!
 The great thing about not diffusing is you are completely avoiding the use of heat styling altogether.
 This is so beneficial to your curls and especially you fine haired curlies who are cursed with split ends every few months.
 However, diffusing has its benefits too: for example, if you have ton of hair that takes hours to dry, diffusing can help speed up that drying time.
 I also find myself personally it helps me achieve more volume as I play with my hair while it’s diffusing, giving me bounce and volume everywhere!
 But at the end of the day, you should choose whatever method suits your hair goals this year!